jonaslindemann/vsmn20/docs/assignment2_eng.md

   * All the Python files. (.py Files)
   * An example of a saved file JSON.
   * Printing from applications run.
-  * Comparative calculation of Calfem
+  * Comparative calculation of Calfem for MATLAB.

 ## Element types